 - Insert the new drive.
 Put the covers back on and switch it on to make sure it works.
 If it doesn’t go back to the old drive and start again!

 Your computer should be better now!

-If all this seems a bit high tech for you ask your trusted local computer tech/site about it.
+So, if all this seems a bit high tech for you ask your trusted local computer tech about it.